stabilaprotocol/wallet-cli/README.md

 ## How to vote

 Voting requires share.
-Share can be obtained by freezing funds.
+Share can be obtained by CDing funds.

 - The share calculation method is: **1** unit of share can be obtained for every **1STB** cded.
-- After unfreezing, previous vote will expire.
-You can avoid the invalidation of the vote by re-freezing and voting.
+- After UNCDing, previous vote will expire.
+You can avoid the invalidation of the vote by re-CDing and voting.

 **NOTE** The Stabila Network only records the status of your last vote, which means that each of your votes will overwrite all previous voting results.